sprucelabsai/developer.spruce.ai/views/index.md

 ## Root View Controller

-This is your primary view accessible by your Skill's slug.
+This is your primary view accessible by your Skill's namespace.
 For example, the `Adventure` skill is accessible via [https://adventure.spruce.bot](https://adventure.spruce.bot).
 You should start each skill by creating your RootViewController.

 ## Testing View Controllers